 “To lose a child, I can’t imagine anything worse, especially not knowing the fate of that child,” she says.
 “So much of it is being a mother and imagining if this was happening to me, my pain and my frustration.”

 Behind the scenes, things were a little less tense.
 The Exchange pairs the 32-year-old actress with Clint Eastwood for the first time.
-The four-time Oscar winner, who dined with Brad and Angelina Monday evening, directed the mystery thriller, and working with him was unlike anything else, Angelina says.
+The four-time Oscar winner, who Monday evening, directed the mystery thriller, and working with him was unlike anything else, Angelina says.